 But whilst CSV worked, I wanted to be able to output data from the SQL database and format it.
 Rather than exporting CVS from the DB, then importing the CSV into Excel and then formatting, I wanted a more direct route.

 I knew about the OLE concept, but thought it might me too complicated for me to use, well my PlodWare programming effort is only a hobby!
 But then I decided to try out the Win32 API CreateObject, and behold I could start an instance of Excel from my GUI.
 I have expanded the GUI to provide a limited interpreter capability, broadly similar to VBA, that lets me write command sequences in my GUI and execute the commands in an OLE server.

 I must say that writing such programs is a hobby, so there are some restrictions on functionality.
-As and when the restrictions really annoy me, then I might consider upgrading the programs to overcome the restrictions.
+As and when the restrictions really annoy me, then I might consider upgrading the program to overcome the restrictions.

-There are restrictions in SQLITE-OLE.
-For example, SQLITE-OLE does not access any application related library file.
+There are restrictions in SQLite-OLE.
+For example, SQLite-OLE does not access any application related library file.

-So it is up to you to know that myExcel has a visible component and that visible accepts a value, and that the FileDialog takes a single value as its input.
+So, in the following example, it is up to you to know that myExcel has a visible component and that visible accepts a value, and that the FileDialog takes a single value as its input.

 newscript dim myExcel = createobject ("Excel.Application") myExcel.visible=1 dim fd = myExcel.FileDialog(3) fd.Show message = fd.InitialFileName

-Sorry, but SQLITE-OLE does not provide any significant support in providing names or values of the OLE application being manipulated.
+Sorry, but SQLite-OLE does not provide any significant support in providing names or values of the OLE application being manipulated.

 |msoFileDialogFilePicker||3||File picker dialog box.|